-A game of Snap makes for a fun plenary and is a useful assessment tool.
-Use either blank playing cards with the phrases written on them or the cards from resource 22529: Greetings game.
+• A game of Snap makes for a fun plenary and is a useful assessment tool.
+Use either blank playing cards with the phrases written on them or the Spanish greetings game cards.

 Taking it home:

 Encourage children to show off their new vocabulary by practising with family members at home.
 Use word fans so that they have a reminder of the phrases they have covered.
 Children can then report back on situations where they were able to use the phrases.